MA Communication Sciences and Disorders: FAQs

 Letters of reference must be submitted through CSDCAS.

-We evaluate each and every application individually, carefully assigning scores to all factors such as GRE scores, cumulative GPA, GPA in the major or leveling courses, personal statement, letters of recommendation, volunteer and research experience, honors or awards, and interview if invited for interview.
+We evaluate each and every application individually, carefully assigning scores to all factors such as GRE scores, cumulative GPA, personal statement, letters of recommendation, volunteer and research experience, honors or awards, and interview if invited for interview.
 Successful applicants will be the top applicants who are likely to be successful as a graduate student in our academic and clinical program.
 Students must pass the interview to be accepted into the program regardless of their accomplishments in other areas.
-We do have minimum values for such factors as GRE scores; all applications are considered carefully.
+We do have minimum requirements for GPA; all applications are considered carefully.

 No, we understand that you may still need to complete courses in the spring and/or summer.
-To be competitive for admission, though, you must be able to show that you will complete all of the required prerequisites by the time your graduate programs starts in the fall.
+To be competitive for admission, though, you must be able to show that you will complete all of the required prerequisites by full-time start in the fall.

 - Academic and/or personal experiences leading to an interest in graduate study in speech-language pathology,